raspberrypi/documentation/usage/scratch/gpio/README.md

    - `1` - to enable the GPIO server but leave it turned off; this is the default when there is no .scratch.ini file
    - `2` - to both enable and start the server, perhaps useful in a classroom when the lesson will be about GPIO use

 Note that the older mesh/network server setup is currently semi-hidden under the Share menu - you have to hold down the shift key whilst opening that menu.
+It works exactly as before and still conencts to external socket based servers.